2023 Angel City FC season: March

 Angel City FC hosted Club América in an international club friendly on March 8, 2023, winning 3–0.
 High-school draft pick Alyssa Thompson made her professional debut and scored her first professional goal in the match.

 HBO announced on March 23 a three-party documentary series titled Angel City that covered the club's founding.
 The series aired in May.

 As of March 24, Angel City FC reportedly had 16,000 season ticket holders.

 Angel City played its season and home opener on March 26, against NJ/NY Gotham FC.
 The match featured Thompson's first regular-season goal, and the first use of video assistant referee (VAR) in the NWSL, which overturned a Jun Endo goal for Angel City scored from midfield.
 The club lost the match 1–2.

-On March 29, Angel City announced the transfer and signing of Mexican national team forward and San Diego native Scarlett Camberos from Club América of Mexico's Liga MX Femenil for an undisclosed fee.
+On March 29, Angel City announced the transfer and signing of Mexico national team forward and San Diego native Scarlett Camberos from Club América of Mexico's Liga MX Femenil for an undisclosed fee.
 Camberos had experienced persistent harassment from a fan while playing for América and requested the transfer for her safety.